Is Bergerac wine better value than that of Bordeaux?

 Lying to the east of Bordeaux on the Dordogne river, its grape varieties are the same as those of Bordeaux, namely Sauvignon Blanc, Semillion and Muscadelle for its whites and Merlot, Cabernet Sauvignon and Cabernet Franc for its reds.
 Most whites and roses tend to be dry and fruity but autumn mists over the river help give the right conditions for excellent sweet whites to be produced.
 The reds tend to be lighter than those of Bordeaux and in terms of quality progress from generic Bergerac and the Cotes to the more serious weightier reds from the Pecharment area to the east of Bergerac just north of the river.

 There is an excellent wine merchant in Sarlat called “Julien de Savignac”.
-Oddly enough, I only found it a year ago, but have since returned on numerous occasions – it stocks many good Bergerac wines as well as expensive clarets, brandies, champagne etc and is definitely worth a visit and their website is a good source of information. www.julien-de-savignac.com
+Oddly enough, I only found it in 2012, (over a decade after we bought Les Milandes) but have since returned on numerous occasions – it stocks many good Bergerac wines as well as expensive clarets, brandies, champagne etc and is definitely worth a visit and their website is a good source of information.

 Restaurant wine lists tend to feature similar producers but in principle offer reasonable value.